 Evans is a small community.
 However, it is not immune to major accidents, such as car accidents, slip and falls, medical malpractice, and other injury-causing incidents.
 Every year these accidents injure and claim the lives of our neighbors in Columbia County.

 Fortunately, you can recover compensation for your losses after an accident.
-But you’ll need help from an Evans personal injury lawyer if you plan to go up against insurance companies and win.
+But you’ll need help from an Evans, GA personal injury lawyer if you plan to go up against insurance companies and win.
 Hawk Law Group will be your advocate, just as we’ve been the advocate for countless Evans residents before you.

 - We’ve been practicing law in the CSRA for over three decades.